Gh053d413x/Admin_Terminal/README.md

 ---

-## ⚠️ WARNING ⚠️

-Do Not use the settings menu to reset the settings file as ALL settings will get deleted, file will remain but the Terminal will crash on attempting opening after reset

----

 ## ℹ️ INFO ℹ️

 The listed libraries below are required to run the terminal if using a python file.